ltraveler/idena-sibling/README.md

 ## 💬&nbsp; Overview

-The main goal of this playbook is to help shared node operators deploy Idena Shared Node quickly and securely on multiple servers.
-You can configure all parameters of your shared node and easily import your API keys.
-The shared node will be deployed using an HTTPS connection, and you will need an SSL certificate that you can purchase or obtain for free using the Let's Encrypt service.
+The main goal of this playbook is to facilitate a quick and secure deployment of Idena Node/Shared Node.
+You can configure all parameters of your node/shared node and easily update your shared node API keys.
+If you choose to deploy a shared node, it will be deployed using an HTTPS connection.
+You can opt to use your own SSL certificate or a certificate from Let's Encrypt.
+If you choose to use Let's Encrypt, the certificate will be automatically updated via a special crontab task.

 ## 🫴&nbsp; Requirements:

 ### Destination droplets:

-- Python version 3.9 or higher.
+- Python version 3.9 or higher is required.
 - Your public SSH key must be added to the authorized_keys file on the server.
+You can use the following command: `ssh-copy-id -i ~/.ssh/mykey user@host
+`.
 Alternatively, you may use password authentication as a less secure option.
+To change the authentication method, please modify the value of the `sshd_PasswordAuthentication` variable inside the `./group_vars/main/vars` file."
-- The script has been tested on Ubuntu 20.04 LTS and may work on other Debian-based distributions, but those have not been explicitly tested.
+- The script has been tested on Ubuntu 20.04 LTS and may work on other Debian-based distributions, but they have not been explicitly tested.

 ### Master node: